pvcnt/accio/docs/docs/client/submit-command.md

 The progress of the execution can then be tracked with the `accio status` command and the run identifiers that have been provided.

 ## Options
 * `-addr=<string>`: Address of the Accio cluster.
 It can be any name following [Finagle's naming syntax](https://twitter.github.io/finagle/guide/Names.html).
 Overrides the ACCIO_ADDR environment variable.
 Defaults to *127.0.0.1:9999*.
 * `-name=<string>`: Run name.
 Overrides the value defined in the run file, if any.
 * `-tags=<string>[,...]`: Run tags (comma-separated).
 Overrides the value defined in the run file, if any.
 * `-notes=<string>`: Run notes.
 Overrides the value defined in the run file, if specified.
 * `-repeat=<integer>`: Number of times to repeat each run.
 Overrides the value defined in the run file, if any.
 * `-seed=<long>`: Run seed.
 Overrides the value defined in the run file, if any.
 * `-q`: Prints only run identifiers (one per line), if the command was successful.
-Otherwise, you can still use the exit code to determine the outcome of the command.
+You can still use the exit code to determine the outcome of the command.
 * `-json`: Prints pretty human-readable (but still machine-parsable) JSON.

 ## Exit codes